RightFax, Fax Services

 To prevent loss of data, all RightFax customers should take steps to save fax information that may be needed longer than thirty days elsewhere.

 Please contact your Pinnacle Department Manager to order new services or to modify existing services.
-Each academic and administrative unit on campus

 The RightFax User Guide provides information about the Technology Services RightFax web interface as well as creating, sending, and viewing faxes.